GEO 03 W — The Geology and Wines of California and France

 To learn more about the program, visit our About Us page.
 For more information on the online format, please visit the FAQ page.

 To participate in tasting discussions, students will spend approximately $160–$200 on California and French wines.
-A wine list will be provided at the start of the course.
 Students will taste the wines in advance of the optional online videoconferencing sessions (which will be recorded and posted).
 During these sessions, students will compare notes with the instructors and invited winemakers to discuss their experiences with the terroir, grape varieties, winemaking styles, and taste sensations.

 Douglas Posson, Owner, HexagonvinsDouglas Posson gathers and compiles data and information on wines.
 He is a co-founder of the US Global Change Research Program, and he led the US Geological Survey’s Arctic data team that received the Presidential Design Achievement Award from the National Endowment for the Arts.
 Visiting France annually for the past thirty years, he has explored the geography, terroir, food, and especially the wines, in Alsace, Burgundy, Beaujolais, the Rhône, Provence, Languedoc, Roussillon, the Loire, the Southwest, and Bordeaux.